koyotecoin/koyotecoin/CONTRIBUTING.md

 1. Create topic branch
 1. Commit patches

-For GUI-related issues or pull requests, the https://github.com/koyotecoin/gui repository should be used.
 For all other issues and pull requests, the https://github.com/koyotecoin/koyotecoin node repository should be used.

 The master branch for all monotree repositories is identical.